Customer engagement tech startup’s VP of sales shares secrets to omnichannel sales success (podcast episode)

 From this episode, you’ll learn why active listening is vital in order for sales success and how it can give you ammunition to sharpen your value proposition.
 Whitley also covers the best practices for training and empowering sales teams to effectively communicate with customers across all channels.

-He explains that the first step to measuring the effectiveness of omni-channel communications is to define your goals.
-Depending on your goals, you need to track different metrics, such as brand awareness, lead generation, sales, or customer satisfaction.
-By tracking the performance of each channel and understanding the reasons behind your goals, you can optimize your communications and improve your ROI.
+He explains that in order to measure the effectiveness of omnichannel communications, it is essential to define your goals.
+The goals you choose will influence the different metrics you track, such as brand awareness, lead generation, sales, or customer satisfaction.
+By tracking the performance of each channel and understanding the motivation behind your goals, you can optimize your communications and improve your ROI.

 Whitley recommends using analytics tools such as Google Analytics, social media analytics, and CRMs to track user behavior, engagement, and interactions across different channels.
-He also emphasizes the importance of A/B testing to compare different versions of communications and iterate on the ones that perform better.
+He also stresses the importance of A/B testing to compare different versions of communications and iterate on the ones that demonstrate better results.
 By testing different messages, subject lines, or versions of communication, you can improve your conversion rates and ultimately your ROI.

-Throughout the conversation, Whitley shares his deep understanding of sales and the challenges that salespeople face in their roles.
-He also talks about the podcast that he co-hosts and co-created, The Two Sales Guys, where they discuss various topics related to sales, such as prospecting, sales development, leadership, and mindset.
+Whitley also talks about the podcast that he co-hosts and co-created, The Two Sales Guys, where they discuss various topics related to sales, such as prospecting, sales development, leadership, and mindset.

-Whitley also shares some memorable episodes of the podcast, such as their interview with Anthony Iannarino, a renowned sales trainer and author of the book “Eat Their Lunch.”
-He also mentions their episodes on prospecting, where they share practical tips and strategies for generating leads and building relationships with potential customers.
+And finally, before wrapping up the show Whitley shares some memorable episodes of the podcast, such as his interview with Anthony Iannarino, a renowned sales trainer and author of the book “Eat Their Lunch.”
+He highlights an episode on prospecting, where they share practical tips and strategies for generating leads and building relationships with potential customers.

 You can listen to the episode below, or on Spotify, Anchor, Apple Podcasts, Breaker, Google Podcasts, Stitcher, Overcast, Listen Notes, PodBean, and Radio Public.